Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 Other Nearby Overnight Options

 Consider Cooper’s Lake Campground, just a few minutes away, for an alternative camping option.
-Though only certain summer weekends are typically available for public camping, the price point makes this option worth considering.
+Though only certain summer weekends are available for public camping, the price point makes this option worth considering.

-Bear Run Campground is also nearby and has sites for everything from tents, to RV’s and even a few cabins available for rent.
+Bear Run Campground is also nearby and has sites for everything from tents to RV’s and even a few cabins available for rent.

 A short distance in the opposite direction near Jennings Environmental Education Center, Lake Arthur Family Campground and Moraine Campland are tailored more towards RVs and campers.